Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

 Sickle cell disease is an inherited blood disorder in which red blood cells can become stiff, sticky and often shaped like the letter C. Normal red blood cells are smooth and flexible, like the letter O, and can move easily through blood vessels.
 But sickle cells tend to cluster together.
 These clusters can create blockages in your child's small blood vessels, stopping the movement of healthy, oxygen-carrying blood.
 These blockages can lead to sudden pain anywhere in the body, as well as damage to the body tissues and organs over time.
 The altered structure of the red blood cell also causes it to break down more rapidly, leading to a chronically low blood count, or anemia.

 Sickle cell disease primarily affects children of African descent and Hispanics of Caribbean ancestry.
 It also occurs in children of Middle-Eastern and Indian descent.

-Dana-Farber/Boston Children's is an international leader in improving treatment and quality of life for children affected by sickle cell disease.
-Through our Sickle Cell Disease Program, children with sickle cell disease have access to world-renown pediatric hematologists, top-rated nursing care, and the latest treatment options including hydroxyurea and stem cell transplantation.
+Dana-Farber/Boston Children's is an international leader in improving treatment and quality of life for children with sickle cell disease.
+Our Sickle Cell Disease Program provides children with sickle cell disease access to world-renown pediatric hematologists, top-rated nursing care, and the latest treatment options including hydroxyurea and stem cell transplantation.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”